 Like having your own beach house (but without the maintenance), Koloa Landing Resort offers the largest villas on the Garden Isle with views straight outta your daydreams.
 Elegant but comfortable furnishings, oversized lanais with floor-to-ceiling glass doors, ensuite washer-dryers and fully stocked gourmet kitchens make these suites perfect for families or couples traveling together.
 Grab a mai tai and head out to the Main Pool which USA Today recently crowned “The Best Hotel Pool in America” for 2020 (yes, as in all of America).
 And no wonder: the 350,000-gallon, multi-level extravaganza wows with its infinity edge, swim-through grotto, and waterslides, all drenched in South Shore sunshine and surrounded by flora and fauna.
 You can utilize the day spa, the fitness room-with-a-view and enjoy activities like lei making, s’mores roasting and al fresco yoga classes.

-The poolside HoloHolo Grill, a collaboration with James Beard Award-winning celebrity chef Sam Choy, serves up Hawaiian comfort food and hosts a daily Aloha Hour.
+The poolside HoloHolo Grill, a collaboration with James Beard Award-winning celebrity chef Sam Choy, serves up Hawaiian comfort food, the best burger on Kauai and hosts a daily Aloha Hour.
 Though it offers no beach-front access, you can snorkel with sea turtles off the rocks right out front, and Kiahuna Beach is just a ten-minute stroll down a paved road.
 Take a five-minute walk in the other direction to the Shops at Kukui’ula Village for some of the island’s best boutique shopping and eateries.
 Feeling adventurous?
 Local Koloa Zipline takes you right through a rainforest on the longest ride on the island.